DavidHarper/waybackup/README.md

 in which case **waybackup** will make a full backup (sometimes called a level zero backup) of the source directory.
 If the *reference* directory is not empty, then *waybackup* will compare every file in it with the corresponding file in the *source* backup.

 If the version in the *source* directory is newer, or there is no corresponding file in the *reference* directory, then *waybackup* will copy the version in the *source* directory to the *target* directory; otherwise, it will create a hard link from the version in the *reference* directory.

+**waybackup** will also adjust the ownership and permissions of each file and directory that it copies or links to the *target* directory to match those in the *source* directory.

+You are advised to run **waybackup** as **root** when backing up files and directories belonging to multiple users and groups.
+It will exit immediately upon encountering a file or directory that it cannot open, or upon failing to change the ownership or permissions during the backup process.

 ## Optional arguments